 The story behind the name of the organization goes back to the time in which the genocide began in Darfur.

 When the government attacked people from the villages around my hometown, people started to flee to Kabkabiya – my hometown – seeking a safe refuge.
 A group of men were collecting money to help the needy, most of whom were women and children.
 They provided them with food, clothing, medicine and found places for them to stay.
-The government arrested 50 of those men, including my eldest brother, and restricted any movement or gathering of men.
+The government arrested 50 of these men, including my eldest brother, and restricted any movement or gathering of male adults.
 Eventually, we women took on the role of helping our people, even though it was not safe for us.
-We were able to mobilize women from many different parts of Darfur to do the same and connected them in an organized manner to report the human rights abuses that was occurring on a daily basis.
+We were able to mobilize women from many different parts of Darfur to do the same and connected them in an organized manner to report the human rights abuses that were occurring on a daily basis.